emard/avr-fuser-32/README.md

 adapter PCB for many popular DIP packages.

-Quick mode without PC and avrdude: Pushbutton resets chip to factory default state.
+Quick mode without PC and avrdude: Pushbutton erases chip to factory default state.

 Complete with firmware, bootloader, kicad schematics and PCB for the programmer PCB and sockets adapter PCB.